H3AR7B3A7/SecondBrain/Code/Best Practice/Object Oriented Programming.md

 -  **Inheritance**: Inheriting attributes or functions avoids code duplication.
 -  **Polymorphism**: A single interface to entities of different types or the use of a single symbol to represent
      multiple different types allows for different meaning or function depending on the instance.

+OOP helps programmers with [[Best Practice(s)]] like the DRY principle and modeling code to real world structures.

 ## Creating Objects

 ### Static Factory Methods